-Note: The number followed by yellow denotes the best outcome in each observation variable for the flavonoid test, tannin test, and phenolic test results.
+Note: The number followed by yellow denotes the best outcome in each observation variable for the flavonoid, tannin, and phenolic contents.

 Tabel 6.
-Antioxidant based on IC50 value
+Antioxidant based on IC50 value Tables have to be presented in Word format (generated from Excel format), not in JPEG format, as JPEG format cannot be edited.